cianfara/CapstoneProject/README.md

 1. Takes Loki Output and filters for yara matches
 2. Butchers with PEHeader checking Imports, Entropy, Signs of Packing
 3. Combines report with Loki
-4. Generates metadata with capstone
-5. Compiles to condensed JSON report
+4. Compiles to condensed JSON report
-6. Send to ChatGPT.
+5. Send to ChatGPT.
 Request structured JSON reply
-7. Parse Json Reply
+6. Parse Json Reply
-8. (ToDo) Allow GPT to request actions with Capstone
+7. (ToDo) Allow GPT to request actions with Capstone